jrobhoward/rust-rocksdb/README.md

-TO TEST ON APPLE SILICON
+TO TEST THIS REPO ON APPLE SILICON
 ========================
+git submodule update
 cargo test --target aarch64-apple-darwin